Cost to Drywall a Ceiling

 Do you have water damage on the ceiling or want to replace or cover an outdated popcorn ceiling?

 Whatever the reason, most homeowners hire a pro to install ceiling drywall, aka sheetrock, because of the challenge of getting pieces into place and holding them while screws are installed.
 It can literally be a pain in the neck, working above your head for long stretches.
 It doesn’t require as much skill as many other interior home projects, but it is a hassle.
-The hassle is multiplied if the work includes removing old drywall first.
+The hassle is multiplied if the work includes removing old drywall first, or refinishing the walls with drywall at the same time.

 This cost estimate, what we call a Costimate, covers the cost to install drywall ceiling and add tape and mud.
 It does not include finishing drywall, which is a skill and project of it’s own in some cases.
 Cost factors are listed and explained.